chopfitzroy/payload-remix/README.md

 -   `/apps/web`: a [Remix](https://remix.run/) application, which will act as our frontend
 -   `/apps/server`: a [ExpressJS](https://expressjs.com/) application that ties all our middleware, static file serving and routing needs together
 -   `/packages/ui`: a stub React component library shared by both `web` and `cms` applications
--   `/packages/shared`: a package that all out apps use that contains shared dependencies, in order to reduce bundle sizes
 -   `/packages/eslint-config-custom`: `eslint` configurations

 ### Utilities